Quick answer

 What does the coolant warning light mean?

-It usually means low coolant level, high engine temperature, or a coolant level/temperature sensor fault.
+It usually means low coolant level, high engine temperature, or a coolant level or temperature sensor fault.

 Can I drive with the coolant warning light on?

 Only cautiously if the temperature is normal and coolant is not dangerously low.
-Stop if overheating, steam or heavy leaks appear.
+Stop if overheating, steam, heavy leaks or rough running appear.

 Why does the coolant light come on then go off?